Our Church Staff

 Liz was born and raised in Aurora, having attended The Church in Aurora since childhood.
 She is overjoyed to be serving our church, which has served her well for many years.
 She received her Bachelor of Arts Degree in Sociology from Ohio University in 1995.

-Liz currently lives in Aurora with her husband, Josh, and three children.
+Liz currently lives in Aurora with her husband, Josh, and three children – Ben, Sam, and Chloe.
 She keeps herself busy with her family and adores every minute of it.
-When she is able, Liz enjoys reading and traveling.
+When she is able, Liz enjoys reading, traveling, and skiing.